scikit-hep/particle/CONTRIBUTING.md

 # Developers: making a new release

 * Make sure the changelog is up to date.
-* Copy the contents of the changelog entry for that version
+* Copy the contents of the changelog entry for that version.
 * Make a new release on the GitHub Releases page, using the tag name `v#.#.#` (will be created)